hswind4/IAMReX/README.md

 ## Overview

 This IAMReX repo extends the capability of original [IAMR](https://github.com/AMReX-Fluids/IAMR) codes, aiming at simulating the multiphase incompressible flows and fluid structure interaction problems on both CPUs and GPUs with/without subcycling.
-The Navier-Stokes euqations are solved on an adaptive semi-staggered grid using the projection method.
+The Navier-Stokes equations are solved on an adaptive semi-staggered grid using the projection method.
 The gas-liquid interface is captured using the level set (LS) method.
 The fluid-solid interface is resolved using the multidirect forcing immersed boundary method (IBM).
 The particle-wall as well as the particle-particle collisions are also captured by the adaptive collision time model (ACTM).